wboyz/javascript/README.md

 **[⬆ vissza a tetejére](#table-of-contents)**

-## Modules
+## Modulok

   - [10.1](#10.1) <a name='10.1'></a> Always use modules (`import`/`export`) over a non-standard module system.
 You can always transpile to your preferred module system.

-  > Why?
+  > Miért?
 Modules are the future, let's start using the future now.

     ```javascript
     // rossz